ldwilker10/Phase2_Project/README.md

 - The final R-Squared value is 0.503 which suggests that approximately 50.3% of the variance in the log- transformed "price" variable can be explained by the independent variables in the model.
 Ideally we would want this to be higher.

+- Columns were eliminated from the dataset such as lat, long, address and others which could be factors that could be influencing price.

-- There are other variables and factors of influnece that could be explored in further detail such as location and time of year sold.
+- There are other variables and factors of influence that could be explored in further detail such as location and time of year sold.
 Considerations in these areas could be zipcode of homes, proximity in the state and which month is more ideal for selling a home.

 ## Repository Structure